chintanboghara/Networking-And-Protocols/DMARC.md

 ### **DMARC in Action**

 By implementing DMARC with SPF and DKIM, organizations can significantly reduce the chances of their domain being used for malicious purposes, ensuring their email communications are secure and trusted.

-Let me know if you'd like help crafting a DMARC record or testing its setup!